 Bruce Brammall, The West Australian, 4 June, 2018

-It’s June and, as you’d expect, it’s a bit fresh outside.
+It’s a bit fresh outside.
 Which makes it the perfect time for our favourite indoor sports.

 Not that indoor sport.
 Get your minds out of the gutter.
 I’m talking about “grand final” time for your personal finances.

-And as most of your finances are handled via your laptop – with the odd trip for a purchase from Officeworks – there’s plenty you can do, while watching the footy, or, at this time of year, the NBA finals.
+And as most of your finances are handled via your laptop – with the odd trip for a purchase from Officeworks – there’s plenty you can do, while watching the footy.

-There are two things to concentrate on this particular June.
-One is a first-time-ever opportunity.
+There are two things to concentrate on.
+One is a really big opportunity.
 The second is what to do when you’ve had a good year in the market.

-The really big opportunity this year is actually superannuation.
+The really big opportunity is actually superannuation.
 And it’s an exciting one.
 Yep, it’s getting me all a bit jingly!

 From 1 July last year, a rule was changed so that employees could contribute to super as easily as the self employed (who have always been able to make their contributions at any time).

 It was a stupid archaic rule.
 But, essentially, it meant that if you were an employee, you could only contribute extra to super via salary sacrifice.
 If your employer didn’t offer salary sacrifice, tough luck.

 However, now, you can decide “I want to do some tax planning and help out my super” and make a contribution.